-Learn more about the new California Standard from these trusted sources.
+Learn as much as you can about new California Standards from these trusted sources.
 Then pass it on.
 Accurate information deserves to be shared.

-OC STEM: Find this Parents & Students Communications Toolkit on the OC STEM website, along with customized toolkits for Teachers & Administrators and Business & Community Leaders: http://ocstem.org/
+OC STEM: Find this Teachers & Administrators Communications Toolkit on the OC STEM website, along with customized toolkits for Parents & Students and Business & Community Leaders: http://ocstem.org/